Dispatch dissected

 - In some cases, there might simply not be anything else left to do.
 The client should just wait for the results to be returned, then wake up and continue processing the results.

-trait aims to cater for all of these cases.
+The HttpExecutor trait aims to cater for all of these cases.
 However, you can imagine that there is a difference between the way the API would ideally look in all of these cases.

 HttpExecutor Class Hierarchy